 Absolutely!
 The REVU program is designed for candidates just starting out with research.

 I have some bad grades on my transcript, should I still apply?

-Yes, especially if you have good grades in classes from more recent semesters.
+Yes, especially if you have better grades in classes from more recent semesters or from classes in your major/STEM.
 You will also be given an opportunity to make a note on your transcript during the application process.

 What will a typical day in the program look like?

 Your schedule will be built around your research group’s schedule.
 Most days will be full of working on your research project and collaborating with your mentor and other students.
 We will also hold group events, lunches, and professional development sessions for fellows throughout the summer.
 Evenings and weekends will typically be free.

 What if a project in my research field of interest isn’t available this summer?

 If you aren’t interested in an available research program, we encourage you to reach out to us at email@example.com.
 The REVU program is an opportunity to explore a variety of STEM fields, so we encourage you to read about the projects available and consider any option that might interest you.
 We may be able to match you to a research program that aligns with your interests after you have been admitted to the REVU program.